Internet Banking Security

 The Internet has made it easier for criminals to deceive individuals into revealing confidential information and clicking on links or attachments that will compromise the security of their computers which ultimately have an impact on Internet banking security.
 These criminals have continued to use increasingly sophisticated, effective, and malicious methods to fraudulently gain unauthorized access to consumers' Internet banking accounts.

 At South Shore Bank, we understand that security measures are a top priority and of utmost importance for Internet banking.
-South Shore Bank has implemented a significant level of security features to mitigate the risk of fraudulent Internet activity however we strongly encourage both our consumer and business customers using Internet banking and cash management services to be aware of current threats to the security of their Internet banking accounts, and to implement internal preventative and monitoring controls to reduce the risk of compromised access and account takeover.
+South Shore Bank has implemented a significant level of security features to mitigate the risk of fraudulent Internet activity however we strongly encourage both our consumer and business clients using Internet banking and cash management services to be aware of current threats to the security of their Internet banking accounts, and to implement internal preventative and monitoring controls to reduce the risk of compromised access and account takeover.

-South Shore Bank is required under Regulation E: Electronic Fund Transfers to provide certain protections to our customers relative to electronic fund transfers (EFT).
+South Shore Bank is required under Regulation E: Electronic Fund Transfers to provide certain protections to our clients relative to electronic fund transfers (EFT).
 As applicable to Internet access, this regulation covers transactions initiated through South Shore Bank's Internet banking and cash management channels, to either order, instruct, or authorize the financial institution to debit or credit an account.
 Transactions may include but are not limited to ACH payments, external transfers, and bill payments.

-South Shore Bank will NEVER request a customer's personal information (debit card number, account number, social security number, personal identification number or password) through email or by phone.
+South Shore Bank will NEVER request a client's personal information (debit card number, account number, social security number, personal identification number or password) through email or by phone.
 If you ever receive an unsolicited phone call or email claiming to be from South Shore Bank requesting your personal and confidential information, please DO NOT respond.
 Contact us immediately by calling 781-682-3715.
 As an additional monitoring control, you should review account statements and online account transaction history to ensure all transactions are correct and authorized.

 Fraudsters will commonly use a type of Internet piracy called "phishing."
 In a typical Phishing case, you'll receive an email that appears to be from South Shore Bank.
 In some cases, the email may appear to come from a government agency, including the FDIC.
 The email will probably warn you of a serious problem that requires your immediate attention.
 It may use phrases, such as "Immediate attention required," or "Please contact us immediately about your account."
 The email will then encourage you to click on a button to go to the Bank's website.
 In a phishing scam, you could be redirected to a fictitious website that may look exactly like the Bank's site.
 In other situations, it may be the Bank's actual website.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your login authentication credentials.
 In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother's maiden name or your place of birth.
 If you provide the requested information, you may find yourself the victim of identity theft, which can lead to malicious activity such as Internet banking account takeover.

-South Shore Bank is required through its banking regulators to conduct regular periodic risk assessments of their electronic banking products and services to identify security threats, and controls in place related to internal and external security, changes in customer functionality offered through electronic banking, and actual incidents of security breaches, ID theft, or fraud experienced internally or within the industry.
-As a proactive measure, we strongly suggest to our business or commercial customers to also perform a periodic risk assessment and controls evaluation related to security of their Internet banking / cash management environment.
+South Shore Bank is required through its banking regulators to conduct regular periodic risk assessments of their electronic banking products and services to identify security threats, and controls in place related to internal and external security, changes in client functionality offered through electronic banking, and actual incidents of security breaches, ID theft, or fraud experienced internally or within the industry.
+As a proactive measure, we strongly suggest to our business or commercial clients to also perform a periodic risk assessment and controls evaluation related to security of their Internet banking / cash management environment.
 Special attention should be directed to high risk transactions which involve access to personal financial information or the movement of funds to other parties such as ACH, wire transfers, and bill payment.

 - Maintain up-to-date operating system security patches and have installed updated virus/spyware protection software.
 Viruses and spyware can leave your computer vulnerable to attack and intrusion.
 Anti-virus and anti-spyware software will help to keep your computer safe from malicious software that could install itself or may try to install itself on your computer.